biocypher/biochatter-paper/manuscript.md

 To facilitate access to open-source models, we adopt a flexible deployment framework based on the Xorbits Inference API [@{https://github.com/xorbitsai/inference}].
 Xorbits Inference includes a large number of open-source models out of the box, and new models from Hugging Face Hub [@{https://huggingface.co/}] can be added using the intuitive graphical user interface.
 We use Xorbits Inference version 0.8.4 to deploy the benchmarked models, and we provide a Docker Compose repository to deploy the app on a Linux server with Nvidia GPUs ([https://github.com/biocypher/xinference-docker-builtin/](https://github.com/biocypher/xinference-docker-builtin/)).
+This Compose uses the multi-architecture image (for ARM64 and AMD64 chips) we provide on our Docker Hub organisation ([https://hub.docker.com/repository/docker/biocypher/xinference-builtin](https://hub.docker.com/repository/docker/biocypher/xinference-builtin)).

 ### Model Chaining